Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 # FactorioScenarioMultiplayerSpawn
 A custom scenario for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

 ## WARNING!
-IN DEVELOPMENT!
-NOT STABLE!
+STILL IN DEVELOPMENT!
-I just started 0.17 compatibility work... this is buggy as HELL.
-Don't expect any smooth experience.
-And with scenarios, you lose ALL progress when it crashes.
-This is NOT like a mod where you can remove it and sometimes recover your map.
+I'm mostly cleaning up my 0.17 work at this point, it seems pretty stable.
+There could still be some game breaking bugs in there based on your config settings, but I'm feeling pretty good about it overall now.
+My own home server ran for 20+ game hours with a few consistent players so it seems playable now.

 ## 0.17 Changes

-#### Soft mods removal
+#### RSO removal
-I have removed most of the soft mods, including RSO.
-Now that 0.17 has proper auto mod syncing with the server, you should use actual mods.
-That will make the scenario easier to maintain and require less changes whenever you update since there will be less to configure.
+I removed RSO because it was a pain to implement and support as a soft mod.
+And the mod author seemed to change his mind later about allowing my use case.
+Either way, I dropped it since vanilla resource gen is much better now.
+You have to make usre to follow the next instructions about map gen settings if you want a good experience.

 #### Removal of cmd line map gen settings
 0.17 allows you to provide map generation settings using --map-gen-settings when you launch the scenario from the command line.
 You should be using that to generate your maps.
 I will include an example/recommended settings with the scenario but it's up to you to make sure your game launches with whatever settings you want.

-Also --map-settings.
+It seems that --map-settings does not work.
+Let me know if you find out otherwise please.

 ## Instructions for starting a server